raygun101/MarkupKit/README.md

 While it is possible for controllers to perform this delegation manually, in most cases it is not required.
 The `LMTableViewController` class discussed later provides default implementations of these methods that simply delegate to the table view.
 As a result, view controllers that manage an `LMTableView` instance can generally just extend `LMTableViewController` and override the appropriate methods, delegating to the base class as necessary.

 ### Custom Cell Content
-The `LMTableViewCell` class supports the declaration of custom table view cell content in markup.
+The `LMTableViewCell` class facilitates the declaration of custom table view cell content in markup.
 It can be used when the content options provided by the default `UITableViewCell` class are not sufficient.
 As discussed earlier, `LMTableViewCell` automatically applies constraints to its content to enable self-sizing behavior.

 For example, the following markup creates a plain table view whose single cell contains a `UIDatePicker`.
 The date picker will be automatically sized to fill the width and height of the cell: